cph-Pack/SI_OLA3-4/README.md

 **Long term rental** - A booking which is completed earliest the day after the booking of the trailer has occurred, only available through the website.\
 **Website** - A site on the internet where the customer can make short- and long term rentals of trailers.\
 **Excess rental fee** - A penalty fee applied to the price of renting a trailer when the maximum rental period is exceeded.\
-**Rental insurance** - Insurance for a trailer covering any damages, caused by normal usage, that may occur during the rental period.
+**Rental insurance** - Insurance for a trailer covering any damages, caused by normal usage, that may occur during the rental period.\
+**Fair usage** -  A legal contract which shows in detail what kind of damage will be covered by the rental insurance fee.
+All customers must sign that they read and understand the terms before renting a trailer.\